TheSinding/teamsctl/README.md

 or

 > "Holy hell, I fucking hate talking to Mike...
-Fucking Mike, with his cool stories and short arms - I wish I could make him speak to Claude or GPT or some chinese model."
+Fucking Mike, with his cool stories and short arms - I wish I could make him speak to Claude or GPT or some chinese model"

 or